 - Headboards – Bed bugs can hide behind them, on the wall, and, if the headboard is wood, there can be cracks where they squeeze in.
 Eggs, fecal matter, nymphs, and shed skins can also be found there.

 - Behind picture frames – Check anything that is hanging on the wall, especially above beds, sofas and chairs, where the little insects can gather.
 Some of the signs listed above might be on the floor beneath the picture.

 - Electrical outlets – Remove the faceplates and check behind them.

 - Sofas and chairs – Just because they are called “bed” bugs doesn’t mean they only hide out in your bed.
 If you spend time in a favorite chair or on the couch you might find these tiny pests in the creases of and beneath the cushions.

 - Piles of clothes – Bed bugs like to hide anywhere that can provide protection and shelter, including a pile of your clothes on the floor.

 - Dresser drawers – Check all of the nooks and crevices inside dresser drawers.

 - Luggage – Bed bugs are notorious travelers and if you stay in a hotel and put your luggage on the bed, there’s a chance one could hitch a ride and end up at your home.

 Seeing signs of bed bugs?

 As you now know, bed bugs can be hiding just about anywhere in your home.
-If you spot any of these signs of bed bugs, the best thing you can do is call in an Ehrlich bed bug control specialist.
-One of our specialists will conduct an inspection at your home or business by surveying all of the potential bed bug infestation sites.
+If you spot any of these signs of bed bugs, the best thing you can do is call in an Ehrlich bed bug control technician.
+One of our technicians will conduct an inspection at your home or business by surveying all of the potential bed bug infestation sites.
 Your specialist will recommend the best bed bug elimination method for your property.